MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/parameters/define-parameters-in-the-dax-query-designer-for-analysis-services.md

 ms.topic: conceptual
 author: maggiesMSFT
 ms.author: maggies
+ms.reviewer: saurkumar
 ---
 # Define Parameters in the DAX Query Designer for Analysis Services data source of a Power BI paginated report

 [!INCLUDE [applies-yes-paginated-yes-service-no-desktop](../../includes/applies-yes-paginated-yes-service-no-desktop.md)]

-  To parameterize an DAX query for an Analysis Services data source of a Power BI paginated report, you must add a query parameter to the query.
+  To parameterize an DAX query for a Power BI dataset (Analysis Services data source) of a Power BI paginated report, you must add a query parameter to the query.
 In the DAX query designer, you can add a query parameter in both Design mode and Query mode by specifying a filter.
 After you define the query with a query parameter, Reporting Services automatically creates a report parameter and a dataset to provide the list of valid values.
 This enables a user to specify a value that is passed directly to the query.

 ### To define a query parameter in DAX in Design mode